SaneelDaniel/nba-player-analysis-python/README.md

-# Basketball player analysis
+# NBA Teams/Player Data Analysis/Visualization Project

-- Built with python
+- This is a small static project, built with python which uses Web Scrapping, Streamlit, Numpy, Pandas, Matplotlib, Seaborn, and similar packages to get nba player data, and parse/sort important information to support analysis and visualization.

 ## Screen shots Of the Running App